 Anneli Loepp Thiessen

-Anneli Loepp Thiessen is a classical pianist, music educator, arts administrator, music researcher, and worship leader.
+Dr. Anneli Loepp Thiessen holds a PhD in Interdisciplinary Research in Music from the University of Ottawa, where she wrote the prize-nominated dissertation “Whose Worship?
+An Examination of Women’s Gendered Experiences in the Contemporary Worship Music Industry” (2025).
+Dr. Loepp Thiessen is a classical pianist, music educator, arts administrator, music researcher, and worship leader.
 She holds a Bachelor of Music from Canadian Mennonite University, her ARCT in Piano Performance from the Royal Conservatory of Music, and a Graduate Diploma in Arts Management from Queens University.
 In June 2020, she completed her Masters of Music at the University of Ottawa, studying with David Jalbert.
 She enjoys teaching piano, presenting her research to a variety of audiences, adjudicating festivals, composing congregational music, and leading worship at gatherings across Canada and the United States.
+In July 2025, she will begin a tenure track position at the Canadian Mennonite University, where she will teach in music.

-Anneli is continuing this research in her dissertation work in the University of Ottawa’s new Ph.D. in Interdisciplinary Research in Music program.
-As an extension of her research on gender and music in contemporary songwriting circles and her experience as a composer and song leader for worship music, Anneli’s doctoral research will continue to investigate the place of women in the contemporary worship movement.
-This project will evaluate how women have been represented as songwriters of worship music, whether publicly or behind the scenes.
-Her research also analyses how the patriarchal systems of the church have suppressed the creativity and leadership of women, and how the language of the church’s worship has limited the potential of women.
+Anneli continued this research in her dissertation work in the University of Ottawa’s Ph.D. in Interdisciplinary Research in Music program.
+As an extension of her research on gender and music in contemporary songwriting circles and her experience as a composer and song leader for worship music, Anneli’s doctoral research investigated the place of women in the contemporary worship movement through interviews with 22 women in the industry.
+This project considered how women have been represented as songwriters of worship music, whether publicly or behind the scenes, investigating how they worked within patriarchal systems of the church that suppressed their creativity and leadership, and how the language of the church’s worship has limited their potential.

 Citation for Infographic: